GeorgePimpleton/yagr-pw5e-petzold/revised/README.md

 This is older Windows Desktop WinAPI code, for modern Windows systems (10 & 11) it can be reported as being incompatible even though it runs without problems.c  The highest compatible system is Win 8.

-There is a profound caveat when compiling the original source code, though. **C4996** error code.
+There is a profound caveat when compiling some of the original source code, though. **C4996** error code.
 Unsafe C library function rears its ugly head.
 To disable this particular error code is a must.
+Or use the safe version of the C library function.

+I personally prefer to disable the error.
+YMMV.